Rukhshan11/SoccerApp/README.md

 # SoccerApp
-This app Shows the schedule for upcoming games, results of past games, and you can select players from two teams and compare their stats.
+This is the Back-end app, it shows the schedule for upcoming games, and the results of past games, and you can select players from two teams and compare their stats.